 20. Consultations should be held with relevant stakeholders at different levels.
-This should include: Consultations with national/local government stakeholders; separate consultations with Indigenous Peoples and forest dependent communities ensuring geographic and regional balance; and consultations with key private sector organizations.
+This should include: Consultations with national/local government stakeholders; separate consultations with Indigenous

+Peoples and forest dependent communities ensuring geographic and regional balance; and consultations with key private sector organizations.
 It is important to ensure that consultations are conducted in a socially and culturally appropriate manner at national, sub-national and village and community levels.
+The decision making units of indigenous and tribal peoples should be consulted, and their decision making processes respected.
 Adequate time should be given for the consultations and the facilitators need to be trained in advance to ensure that they manage the consultation and record views appropriately.